 Unfortunately, there’s no instant cure for obesity and being overweight.
 Doctors normally recommend lifestyle intervention and intensive behavioral therapy to promote healthier eating habits and incorporate more physical activity so you can quickly shed those extra pounds.

 But to help you see significant results in your weight loss journey, you may also encounter semaglutide medications in your treatment plan.
-Available in oral and subcutaneous injection forms, semaglutide has been approved by the US FDA not only for type 2 diabetes treatment but also for chronic weight management.
+Available in oral and subcutaneous injection forms, semaglutide has been approved not only for type 2 diabetes treatment but also for chronic weight management.

 Semaglutide is generally more known as an anti-diabetic medication.
 It’s mostly used by patients with type 2 diabetes mellitus to help regulate their blood glucose levels.
 As a GLP 1 RA, this medication works by imitating the processes of natural glucagon-like peptides in the body, resulting in increased insulin secretion to lower blood sugar and improve glycemic control.